-We hold worldwide rights to our product candidates in our therapeutic areas of focus for such compounds through the Arena License Agreement, which is defined and described below.
+\ We hold worldwide rights to our product candidates in our therapeutic areas of focus for such compounds through the Arena License Agreement, which is defined and described below.

-We are developing LP352, an oral, centrally acting, highly selective 5-HT2c superagonist for DEEs and other epileptic disorders.
-DEEs are a group of severe early-childhood onset epilepsies characterized by refractory seizures and developmental delay or regression.
+We are developing LP352, an oral, centrally acting, 5-HT2c superagonist for DEEs and other epileptic disorders.
+DEEs are a group of severe earlychildhood onset epilepsies characterized by refractory seizures and developmental delay or regression.
 These diseases are often progressive and resistant to treatment.
 DEEs encompass a diverse range of etiologies and includes Dravet syndrome and Lennox-Gastaut syndrome, among others.
-There are an estimated 21,000 patients with Dravet syndrome and 47,000 patients with Lennox-Gastaut syndrome in the United States.
-There are an estimated 21,000 patients with Dravet syndrome and 47,000 patients with Lennox-Gastaut syndrome in the EU is less known.
+Based on a 2015 U.S. incidence rate for Dravet syndrome and a 2007 incidence rate for Lennox-Gastaut syndrome, there are an estimated 21,000 patients with Dravet syndrome and 47,000 patients with Lennox-Gastaut syndrome in the United States.
+Based on a 2021 European Union (EU) incidence rate, there are an estimated 21,000 patients with Dravet syndrome in the EU.
+The number of patients with Lennox-Gastaut syndrome in the EU is less known.
 LP352 selectively targets the 5-HT2c receptor, which has been shown to upregulate the release of gamma-aminobutyric acid (GABA), a principal neurotransmitter in the brain.
 This release of GABA increases the threshold for neuronal hyperexcitability, and decreases the likelihood of seizure occurrences.
 We believe LP352 has the mechanistic potential to reduce the frequency of seizures in Dravet syndrome and Lennox-Gastaut syndrome, as well as a broader epilepsy population.

-We are currently investigating LP352 in a Phase 1 clinical trial for which the SAD portion has been completed.
+We are investigating LP352 in a Phase 1 clinical trial for which the SAD portion has been completed.
 Initial PK data from the SAD portion of the clinical trial demonstrated dose dependent PK properties with proportional increases in area under the curve (AUC) and maximum serum concentrations (Cmax).
 No unexpected AEs were observed and no SAEs were reported.
 We plan to advance the MAD portion of this clinical trial in , and expect to report topline data for this portion in .
 We plan to initiate a Phase 1b/2a clinical trial in , pending authorization to proceed under an IND we intend to submit to the FDA's Division of Neurology.

-We are developing LP143, a centrally acting, highly selective, full CB2 agonist for neurodegenerative diseases associated with neuroinflammation caused by microglial activation.
+We are developing LP143, a centrally acting, full CB2 agonist for neurodegenerative diseases associated with neuroinflammation caused by microglial activation.
 CB2 agonism has been shown in preclinical studies to regulate neuroinflammatory processes, reducing the neuronal damage characteristic of degeneration.
 We believe there is a strong rationale for CB2 agonism in neurodegenerative diseases, given increased CB2 expression in patients with these diseases as well as results from animal models.
 We see potential for a selective CB2 agonist to treat a range of neurodegenerative diseases.
-LP143, through its selectivity for CB2, versus the cannabinoid type 1 receptor (CB1), was designed to minimize the risk of psychoactive AEs associated with CB1 activation.
+LP143, through its selectivity for CB2 versus the cannabinoid type 1 receptor (CB1), was designed to minimize the risk of psychoactive AEs associated with CB1 activation.
 Our initial focus is on ALS.
 Most ALS patients experience rapid disease progression and poor prognosis, with paralysis and death seen within a span of two to five years.
 Preclinical data have demonstrated the benefit of CB2 agonism in a mouse model of ALS, with treated mice demonstrating delays in loss of motor function and improved survival.
-In preclinical studies, LP143 has demonstrated high potency and selectivity, 1,000-fold selectivity for CB2 over CB1, sustained activity over the duration of treatment, and favorable blood-brain-barrier penetration.
+In preclinical studies, LP143 has demonstrated 1,000-fold greater selectivity for CB2 over CB1, sustained activity over the duration of treatment, and favorable blood-brain-barrier penetration.
 LP143 is currently in IND-enabling studies and we anticipate submitting an IND to the FDA in